b12io/kinase/README.md

 ```

 ### Mappings
 A mapping represents selected content for a given annotation.
-If `multiple` is specified in its schema, the annotation can have multiple mappings (though the mappings for an annotation will be in array form, without the `multiple` flag the array will always be of length 1).
+If `multiple` is specified in its schema, the annotation can have multiple mappings.
+The mappings for an annotation will be in array form, but without the `multiple` flag the array will always be of length 1.

 Each mapped field in a mapping contains the content taken from the website (with any additional user edits) and the original source of that content (the URL of the website it was taken from, and a unique CSS selector specifying its container).